petroemil/DotNetCore.AssemblyLoading/README.md

 As you can see, it can be quite difficult to get assembly loading right.

 To help people with the same (or similar) issue, I put together a sample application that shows some of the techniques to deal with assembly loading in runtime.

+The implementation of the AssemblyLoader can be found in the [Source/AssemblyLoader/AssemblyLoader.cs](Source/AssemblyLoader/AssemblyLoader.cs) file, and you can see some examples for usage in the [Tests/AssemblyLoader.Tests/AssemblyLoaderTests.cs](Tests/AssemblyLoader.Tests/AssemblyLoaderTests.cs) file.
+Note that you have to run the tests one-by-one otherwise they will conflict with each other and they might fail.